AdamLukas17/AdamLukas17/README.md

 - 👋 Hi, I’m @AdamLukas17
 - 👀 I’m interested in data analytics and front-end things
 - 🌱 I’m currently learning ...
-SQL and Javascript
+R, SQL, and Javascript
 - 📫 How to reach me ... email me!

 <!---